Number Conservation via Particle Flow in One-dimensional Cellular Automata: Solving the flow conditions

-First we note that each of the requirements in~\eqref{eq:constr-step} can be satisfied when taken at its own.
+First we note that each of the requirements in~\eqref{eq:constr-step} can be satisfied individually.
 The only cases in which this is not obvious are~\eqref{eq:constr-fmin-longer} and~\eqref{eq:constr-fmax-longer}.
-But when we remove the central term in both of them, a half-flow condition~\eqref{eq:capacities} for $\fmin_k$ or $\fmax_k$ remains, which is true by induction.
+But when we remove the central term in both, a half-flow condition~\eqref{eq:capacities} for $\fmin_k$ or $\fmax_k$ remains, which is true by induction.
 The upper and lower bounds on $\fmin_{k+1}$ and $\fmax_{k+1}$ in each of the two requirements are therefore consistent with each other and we can find solutions for them.

 Next we verify that all requirements in~\eqref{eq:constr-step} except the right inequality in~\eqref{eq:constr-fmin-fmax} can be satisfied together.
 We do that by choosing

 as our candidate for a solution.
 This is the ``lazy'' solution in which $\fmin_{k+1}(v)$ is as small and $\fmax_{k+1}(v)$ as large as possible.
 The first two requirements in~\eqref{eq:constr-step} are then clearly satisfied.
 For the next two, we need only to verify the left inequality of~\eqref{eq:constr-fmax-longer}.
 It is equivalent to the two inequalities